doctest/doctest/doc/markdown/roadmap.md

 - generators? - look at Catch - and investigate what they are (also in [boost](http://www.boost.org/doc/libs/1_61_0/libs/test/doc/html/boost_test/tests_organization/test_cases/test_case_generation.html))
 - mocking - investigate google mock assertion macros and interop with doctest (also [mockitopp](https://github.com/tpounds/mockitopp) and [trompeloeil](https://github.com/rollbear/trompeloeil)) - and write in FAQ - lest integrates with trompeloeil like [this](https://github.com/martinmoene/lest/commit/d347460642c80b227a5930bd92420726a9f085b3)
 - look at property based testing (for example [rapidcheck](https://github.com/emil-e/rapidcheck)) - and write in FAQ
-- implement breaking into the debugger under linux - see [here](https://github.com/philsquared/Catch/pull/585) and [here](https://github.com/scottt/debugbreak)

 ### For 1.4:

 - running tests a [few times](https://github.com/google/googletest/blob/master/googletest/docs/AdvancedGuide.md#repeating-the-tests)
-- runtime performance
-    - the set holding all registered tests should use a specialized allocator to minimize program startup time
-    - lazily stringify expressions - only when needed
-    - pool allocator for the ```String``` class - currently very unoptimized
-    - get rid of local statics on the hot path - like in getContextState() - they have synchronisation in C++11
-- benchmarking
-    - make the bench.py script more usable - with command line arguments
-    - redo the compile time ones - also look into CATCH_CONFIG_FAST_COMPILE
-    - remove old benchmarks for doctest 1.0
-    - add runtime benchmarks
 - test execution in [separate processes](https://github.com/philsquared/Catch/issues/853) - ```fork()``` for UNIX and [this](https://github.com/nemequ/munit/issues/2) for Windows
 - [symbolizer](https://github.com/facebook/folly/tree/master/folly/experimental/symbolizer) - for a stack trace - when an assertion fails - and it's in a user function with some deep callstack away from the current test case - how to know the exact code path that lead to the failing assert
+- ability to make the framework not capture unexpected exceptions - as requested [here](https://github.com/onqtam/doctest/issues/12#issuecomment-235334585)
+- add Approx ability to compare with absolute epsilon - [Catch PR](https://github.com/philsquared/Catch/pull/538)
+- ability to customize the colors in the console output (may also use styles - based on [this](https://github.com/agauniyal/rang))
+- implement breaking into the debugger under linux - see [here](https://github.com/philsquared/Catch/pull/585) and [here](https://github.com/scottt/debugbreak)

 ### Things that are being considered but not part of the roadmap yet:

+- when no assertion is encountered in a test case it should fail
 - failure reporting should print out previous SECTIONs for data-driven testing - as requested [here](https://github.com/philsquared/Catch/issues/734)
 - ```Bitwise()``` class that has overloaded operators for comparison - to be used to check objects bitwise against each other
 - detect floating point exceptions
-- ability to customize the colors in the console output (may also use styles - based on [this](https://github.com/agauniyal/rang))
 - option to output summary only
 - support for tags
     - may fail tag
     - invisible tag
     - look at Catch - https://github.com/philsquared/Catch/blob/master/docs/test-cases-and-sections.md#special-tags
 - marking a test to run X times (should also multiply with the global test run times)
-- add a "wait key" option - as requested [here](https://github.com/philsquared/Catch/issues/477#issuecomment-256417686)
-- add Approx ability to compare with absolute epsilon - [Catch PR](https://github.com/philsquared/Catch/pull/538)
-- ability to have no output when everything succeeds
 - integrate static analysis on the CI: **msvc**, **clang**, **cppcheck**
 - extend Approx for types that have operator double - see [here](https://github.com/philsquared/Catch/issues/652) and [here](https://github.com/philsquared/Catch/pull/658)
 - option to list files in which there are test cases who match the current filters